adraynrion/commit-message-generator-agent/README.md

 - **Follow strict format**: Adheres to `<Type>/<Severity>: <ticket> - <description>` format
 - **Wrap text properly**: Maintains 70-character line limit (except code snippets)
 - **Confirm actions**: Never commits without explicit user approval
-- **Use English only**: All commit messages are in Englishory analysis for context1.
-Follow the setup instructions to install the git MCP tool
+- **Use English only**: All commit messages are in English
-2. Deploy your agent using your preferred platform
-3. Navigate to any git repository in your CLI
-4. Start using your Git Commit Message Generator Agent!
+- **Analyze before suggesting**: Always examines actual changes before generating messages
+- **Follow conventions**: Strictly adheres to conventional commit standards
+- **Provide options**: Offers multiple commit message suggestions when appropriate
+- **Explain reasoning**: Describes why specific commit types and scopes were chosen

+## Next Steps

 1. Follow the setup instructions to install the git MCP tool
 2. Deploy your agent using your preferred platform
 3. Navigate to any git repository in your CLI
 4. Start using your Git Commit Message Generator Agent!

-- **Analyze before suggesting**: Always examines actual changes before generating messages
-- **Follow conventions**: Strictly adheres to conventional commit standards
-- **Provide options**: Offers multiple commit message suggestions when appropriate
-- **Explain reasoning**: Describes why specific commit types and scopes were chosen
-- **Confirm actions**: Never commits without explicit user approval
+## Support

+For issues with:
+- **MCP Git Tool**: Check the [official MCP servers repository](https://github.com/modelcontextprotocol/servers)
+- **Agent Configuration**: Review the setup instructions and configuration files
-- **Handle complexity**: Can suggest splitting large changes into multiple focused commits- **Commit Standards**: Refer to [Conventional Commits](https://www.conventionalcommits.org/)*Generate better commit messages with AI! 🤖📝*- **Commit Standards**: Refer to the commit format specifications in `system_prompt.md`
+- **Commit Standards**: Refer to the commit format specifications in `system_prompt.md`

 ---